 If you find that your ads are not generating enough impressions or clicks, the bidding section might be where you need to make some adjustments.

-However, if you find that your ad isn’t getting any impressions to your landing page, in spite of you bidding within these numbers, you might want to go a little bit higher.
+If you find that your ad isn’t getting any impressions to your landing page, in spite of you bidding within these numbers, you might want to go a little bit higher.

 If, after bidding higher, you find that your ads are still generating low impressions, then you might need to take a look at your custom audience targeting.
 It might be too precise.

-Alternatively, it might be that your ad itself isn’t click worthy – a concept we’re going to discuss next.
+Alternatively, it might be that your ad itself isn’t click-worthy – a concept we’re going to discuss next.

-Note: If you have a campaign that is well targeted and is generating a lot of clicks and results, consider switching it over to being charged by impressions.
+Note: If you have a campaign that is well-targeted and is generating a lot of clicks and results, consider switching it over to being charged by impressions.
 This can potentially reduce the cost of a campaign.

 If you’ve taken care of the issues we’ve discussed already, but your ads still look like they need fixing, you might then want to take a look at adjusting the way your ads look.

 A lot of the time, you can tell that your ad creative is performing poorly if your ad has a low CTR.